Chris-656/ioBroker.emporia/README.md

 # ioBroker.emporia

 This adapter retrieves data from emporia engergy system.
-At the moment just retrieval of power consumption , no outlets and solar.
+At the moment just retrieval of
+- live power consumption
+- daily values

+no outlets and solar at the moment.

-Used the API documentation from  https://github.com/magico13/PyEmVue/blob/master/api_docs.md
+Used the API documentation from [here](https://github.com/magico13/PyEmVue/blob/master/api_docs.md)

 ## Screen Shots
 <img src="admin/img/screenshot1.png" width="400">